 Here are some photo's of the model during construction, the left photo shows the interior more or less finished, a part of the roof & wall will be left missing in order to see inside.

 Below the millstones can be seen the undercroft with horizontal wheel and the lightening rod, this is what lifts the top millstone to set the gap and is adjusted by packing wedges under the lever as shown in the photo above.
-The chute that runs from the leat can be seen on the picture to the right.
+The stone lined chute that runs from the leat alongside the path can be seen at the back of the picture to the right.

 The model is finished on the photo to the right,it now has it's human figures to complete the setting.